jspacco/pac3man/markov/README.md

 Train your babbler on one or more of these texts, and produce some interesting sentences.

 Submit your most interesting 5 sentences, along with the code for babbler.py

+Make sure that none of your interesting sentences are identical to sentences that occur in the training text.
+Your program must be generating unique new sentences, not randomly picking complete sentences from the training text.